jkss13/bank-project-java/README.md

-# bank-project-java
+# projeto-banco-java
- Simple bank system developed using Java.
+ Bank system developed during a project of sofware development at INTERDATA.